florimondmanca/djangorestframework-api-key/docs/guide.md

 To know under which conditions access is granted, please see [Grant scheme](security.md#grant-scheme).

+If wanting to also customize the keyword used for parsing the Api-Key, please see [API key Custom Keyword](guide.md#api-key-custom-keyword)

 #### Custom header

 You can set the `API_KEY_CUSTOM_HEADER` setting to a non-`None` value to require clients to pass their API key in a custom header instead of the `Authorization` header.